Myrtle Beach Mall

 Myrtle Beach Mall is a regional shopping mall located in Briarcliffe Acres, South Carolina, United States.
 The mall has 523414 sqft of GLA space.

 Description

 The Myrtle Beach Mall is located adjacent to the intersection of 22 and 17 in Briarcliffe Acres, South Carolina.
-The mall includes a Belk (Men's and Women's stores), AMC Theatres, Books-A-Million, South Carolina's first Bass Pro Shops Outdoor World, and Players Choice Myrtle Beach (Comic book trading store and 80's video arcade).
+The mall includes a Belk (Men's and Women's stores), AMC Theatres, Books-A-Million, South Carolina's first Bass Pro Shops Outdoor World, and Players Choice Myrtle Beach (Comic book trading store and ’80s video arcade).
 The mall formerly had a Foot Locker, Hallmark and Bath & Body Works.
 The mall has fewer than 40 stores in total.